-The TNF was initially established in 1891 as a 136,335 acre area within the Sierra Reserve established by President Benjamin Harrison.
-With the addition of the Yuba Forest Reserve in 1904, and the Tahoe Forest Reserve in 1905, TNF encompasses 800,000 acres (1,250 square miles) within Sierra, Nevada, and Placer counties.
+TNF was initially established in 1891 by President Benjamin Harrison as a 136,335-acre area within the Sierra Reserve.
+With the addition of the Yuba Forest Reserve in 1904 and the Tahoe Forest Reserve in 1905, TNF grew to encompass 800,000 acres (1,250 square miles) within Sierra, Nevada, and Placer counties.
+The TNF specific management areas in the Project Area are the Oregon, Forty-Niner, and Bullards Management areas, managed by the Yuba River Ranger District.